-As with much Cape Malay cooking, recipes for Dhatjies or Chilli Bites show tremendous variation in particular with the type and quantity of spices used.
+As with much Cape Malay cooking, recipes for Dhaltjies or Chilli Bites show tremendous variation in particular with the type and quantity of spices used.

 Some of this variation actually comes from where on the Cape Peninsula the recipe originated.
 This is because the availability of spices varied by distance from the harbour.

-In the case of Chilli Bites the quantities and types of flours and spices vary as do the amounts and type of chillis used.
+In the case of Chilli Bites the quantities and types of flours and spices vary as do the amounts and type of chillies used.

-Also sometimes texture and colors, of the dhaltjies are varied by substituting sweetcorn kernels for the spinach and/or by adding grated potato.
+Also sometimes texture and colours, of the dhaltjies are varied by substituting sweetcorn kernels for the spinach and/or by adding grated potato.

 Chilli Bites Ingredients